 - Use the Skill Reports in your Kids A-Z management hub to see comprehension strengths and opportunities for additional instruction for your whole class or look at individual student reports to individualize instruction.

 The three-part process establishes a baseline of your students' levels.
-Edit or select your students' instructional levels to ensure their self-paced assignments are at a developmentally appropriate level.
-Allow students to choose books from the Reading Room for independent practice.
+Assign leveled books from Reading A-Z's extensive collection for small group practice at students' instructional levels.
+Allow students to choose books below their instructional levels for independent practice.

 How Do I Monitor Students' Reading Progress?

-Use Benchmark Books or Benchmark Passages and their associated resources for progress monitoring as students' reading at their instructional levels improves and/or as they complete self-paced assignments.
+Use Benchmark Passages or Benchmark Books (Levels aa-J) and their associated resources for progress monitoring as students' reading at their instructional levels improves and/or as they complete self-paced assignments.
 Use Assessment Reports for a whole-class view.
 Review student profile pages to see individual reading rate and level progress reports so you can further monitor the progress of individual students.